 We recognise that it's difficult to quantify outcomes and impacts of an approach to tackle modern slavery.
 Over time we will enhance our measurement of assessing the effectiveness of our approach and progress with smarter metrics.
-Some of these indicators may be more experience-based, including qualitative feedback, case studies or corrective actions.
+Some of these indicators may be more experience-based, including qualitative feedback, case studies or approach in action' page 14.

+For more detail, see 'our (i)

-KPIs that summarise some of our activities and progress for 2022 are listed below.
-We have also included comparison metrics to 2021 and 2020, as we recognise it is important to show our continued effort and progress.
+KPIs that summarise some of our activities and

+progress for 2022 are listed below.
+We have also

+included comparison metrics to 2021 and 2020, as

+we recognise it is important to show our continued